-Come join with your fellow Cornell alums for a supplemental 2017 Cornell Cares day of service at Northwest Harvest's Kent warehouse.
+Come join with your fellow Cornell alums for a day of service at Northwest Harvest's Kent warehouse.

 Skip to sign up

-On Saturday, July 29th, 2017, the Cornell Club of Western Washington is privileged to contribute a day of service through volunteering
+On Saturday, February 29th, 2020, the Cornell Club of Western Washington is privileged to contribute to a day of service through volunteering

 at Northwest Harvest's warehouse in Kent, Washington.
-We are requesting thirty people from our membership and their families to volunteer to work one
+We are requesting fifty (50) people from our membership and their families to volunteer to work one

 shift from 9 – 11 AM that day as we show our school and community spirit – and demonstrate once again that Cornellians care.

-CCWW is assembling a group of thirty (30) volunteers to work at Northwest Harvest's Kent warehouse on Saturday, July 29th, 2017, for the 9 – 11 AM shift.
+CCWW is assembling a group of fifty (50) volunteers to work at Northwest Harvest's Kent warehouse on Saturday, February 29th, 2020, for the 9 – 11 AM shift.

 For questions about this event, please contact Steve Harris